“How do I change the email sender address in Power Automate? I don’t want my Power Automate flow to send all emails from my email address.”

 Use the service account connection in the ‘Send an email (V2)’ action and the account’s email address will be used as a sender.
 You’ll need to switch the connection for all email sending actions in the flow, unless you created the flow under the service account, in such a case the flow will be already using the connection.

+As you can see, there’re multiple options how to change sender email address in Power Automate.
 Out of the options above I like the 2nd one, having a shared mailbox to send the notifications, the most.
 There’re no limitations as when using the ‘Send an email notification (V3)’, you can have special email address for each solution, and you don’t need another (service) account with a license.